dxd132630/ddndd.io/QuickRefToTechInterview.md

 ### Data structures :

 <quote wiki> A data structure is a particular way to organize data in computer so  that it can be used efficiently.  < /quote wiki>
-The data can be organized in various ways depending on the requirements like ease of access, optimized storage and efficient retrieval.
-Predominantly it can be categorized as follows :

 ##### Basic operations on data :
 - **Insertion**:Insertion means addition of a new data element in a data structure.